TadiT7/treble_experimentations_wiki/Itel-A32F.md

 * Wi-Fi : Works out of the box

-* SIM / Mobile Data / Voice : SIM1 Works out of the box, SIM2 not tested
+* SIM / Mobile Data / Voice :
+** SIM1 Outgoing calls and incoming messages work, Incoming calls and Outgoing messages don't work.
+See workaround for incoming calls [MTK RIL Problems](https://github.com/phhusson/treble_experimentations/issues/57)
+** SIM2 does not work

 * Fingerprint Reader : Works out of the box

 * GPS : Does not work, location services runs, but no gps.
 * Battery : Awesome standby/idle lasts 5 days.
-Daily usage lasts xxx
+Daily usage lasts 1 day, Screen on time 5-6 hours
 ***

 ## Tested By: